qintarra/C-Sharp/Deposits_task/README.md

 3. In addition, a special deposit (**SpecialDeposit**) can be prolonged only when more than 1000 UAH were deposited, and a long-term deposit (**LongDeposit**) can be prolonged if the period of deposit is no longer than 3 years.

 4. Implement standard generic interface **IComparable** in abstract class **Deposit**.
 The total sum amount (sum deposited plus interest during the entire period) should be considered as comparison criteria for **Deposit** instances.

+5. Implement additionally in class **Client**:
+- interface **IEnumerable**.
+- Method **SortDeposits**, which performs deposit sorting in array **deposits** in descending order of total sum amount on deposit upon deposit expiration.
+- Method **CountPossibleToProlongDeposit**, which returns an integer – the amount of the current client’s deposits that can be prolonged.